typoman/vimconfig/README.md

 `l`   move cursor right\
 `cw` delete the word and go to insert mode\
 `D` delete characters from cursor until end of the line\
+`s` delete the character under the cursor and go to insert mode\
 `o` create a new line after current line and go to insert mode\
 `:w` save the file\
 `:q!` close the file without saving\